Hungary in the Eurovision Song Contest 2016

-Hungary participated in the Eurovision Song Contest 2016 with the song "Pioneer" written by Zé Szabó and Borbála Csarnai.
+Hungary was represented at the Eurovision Song Contest 2016 with the song "Pioneer" written by Zé Szabó and Borbála Csarnai.
 The song was performed by Freddie.
 The Hungarian entry for the 2016 contest in Stockholm, Sweden was selected through the national final A Dal 2016, organised by the local Media Services and Support Trust Fund (MTVA) and the Hungarian public broadcaster Duna Media Service.
 An initial 30 entries competed in the national final which consisted of six shows: three heats, two semi-final and a final.
 Entries were selected to advance in the competition based on the votes of a four-member judging panel as well as the votes from the public.
 Eight entries qualified to compete in the final of A Dal 2016 where the judging panel first selected four of the entries to proceed to a second round of voting.
 In the second round of voting, "Pioneer" performed by Freddie was selected as the winner based entirely on a public vote.

 Hungary was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 10 May 2016.
 Performing during the show in position 4, "Pioneer" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 14 May.
 It was later revealed that Hungary placed fourth out of the 18 participating countries in the semi-final with 197 points.
 In the final, Hungary performed in position 5 and placed nineteenth out of the 26 participating countries, scoring 108 points.